melezhik/outhentix/README.md

 Validator expressions are perl code expressions used for dynamic verification.

-Validator expressions start with \`validator:' marker.
+Validator expressions start with `validator:` marker.

 A Perl code inside validator block should _return_ array reference.